If you have a concern that a child is vulnerable or at risk of significant harm please contact the Multi-Agency Safeguarding Hub in York.

 If you are a professional working with a family and need to make a referral to the MASH, please complete the MASH Referral Form and send to MASH@york.gov.uk

-If the family have been supported by a FEHA, please also provide a copy of this with the referral form including the reviews and action plans, evidencing that the support has affected no change.
+If the family have been supported by Early Help, please also provide a copy of this with the referral form including the reviews and action plans, evidencing that the support has affected no change.
 The Social Worker can then review this as part of their initial assessment process.

 Where you feel the family needs can be supported at an early help level, you can speak with a MASH Early Help Coordinator who can provide advice and support about early help assessments, processes and interventions.

-For more information about how the MASH Early Help Coordinators can support, please visit the YorOK Early Help and Local Area Teams webpage.
+For more information about how the MASH Early Help Coordinators can support, please visit the CYSCP Early Help webpage.

-If making a referral for early help support please submit the MASH Referral Form to email@example.com
+If making a referral for Targeted Early Help support please submit a completed early help assessment to firstname.lastname@example.org.

-The MASH need you to use this form because you are best placed to provide the information that they must have to make a timely, proportionate and effective decision about what help and support the child and their parents or carers need.
+The MASH need you to submit a completed early help assessment because you are best placed to provide the information regarding the current support in place and any currently unmet needs requiring targeted support, so that they can make a timely, proportionate and effective decision about what help and support the child and their parents or carers need.